 How Big Should A Chicken Nesting Box Be?

 You can either have a large ‘open-plan’ nesting box or separate individual nesting boxes.
-For our hens we have a single ‘open-plan’ nesting box however we are thinking about changing this and providing the girls with individual nesting boxes to give them some more privacy.
+We have a single ‘open-plan’ nesting box; however, we are thinking about changing this and providing the girls with individual nesting boxes to give them some more privacy.

 How Much Space Do Chickens Need To Roam?

-We wouldn’t leave our chickens with only 15 square foot each- we make sure our chickens have at least 25 square foot.
+We wouldn’t leave our chickens with only 15 square feet each- we make sure our chickens have at least 25 square feet.

-Now where and how you allow your chickens to roam is up to you.
-You can choose to create a run, tractor (portable run) or just allow them to free roam in your garden- it’s up to you and each has advantages and disadvantages (more about this in an upcoming blog post).
+Now, where and how you allow your chickens to roam is up to you.
+You can choose to create a run, tractor (portable run), or just allow them to free roam in your garden.

-But just as a quick word of warning if you intend to keep your chickens in a run- try to make the run portable because during the winter it will become boggy and it isn’t fun changing their bedding every evening because they are filthy…
+But just as a quick word of warning, if you intend to keep your chickens in a run- try to make the run portable because during the winter, it will become boggy, and it isn’t fun changing their bedding every evening.

-Also, if you give them more room to roam they will have more fun.
-We gave our 12 chickens over 3000 square foot to roam in and each day is like a huge adventure for them!
+Also, if you give them more room to roam, they will have more fun.
+We gave our 12 chickens over 3000 square feet to roam in, and each day is like a huge adventure for them!

 How Much Space Does A Chicken Need To Be Free Range?

-All of this talk about how much room chickens need led us to an interesting debate here at The Happy Chicken Coop.
+All of this talk about how much room chickens need leads us to an interesting debate here at The Happy Chicken Coop.

-And in the US the Department of Agriculture defines free-range as a chicken having access to outside but it doesn’t stipulate how much space they require or how long they need to be outside…
+And in the US, the Department of Agriculture defines free-range as a chicken having access to outside, but it doesn’t stipulate how much space they require or how long they need to be outside…